 Transport infrastructure is the backbone of economic and social development throughout the territory, influencing productivity, facilitating trade with other areas and markets, along with improving economic inclusion and social cohesion.

-The Infrastructure business Hub will be instrumental in realising accessible, integrated, resilient and interconnected road and rail works and shall consist in engineering services to accelerate investments.
-The companies in this Hub are Rete Ferroviaria Italiana, Anas, Italferr and Ferrovie del Sud Est. The Parent Company of the sector shall be RFI.
+The Infrastructure business unit will be instrumental in realising accessible, integrated, resilient and interconnected road and rail works and shall consist in engineering services to accelerate investments.
+The companies in this hub are Rete Ferroviaria Italiana, Anas, Italferr and Ferrovie del Sud Est. The Parent Company of the sector shall be RFI.

 Placing RFI and Anas in the same Hub aims to maximise industrial synergies, ensuring full integration of rail and road infrastructures.
 Together, the two companies manage around 50,000 kilometres of arterial roads and railway lines, almost 4,000 tunnels and over 40,000 bridges, subways and viaducts.

 Realising infrastructure investments within certain timeframes, improving Italy’s transport infrastructure equipment by effectively integrating the rail and road networks with other infrastructure and urban centres, ensuring the safety and resilience of infrastructure in an increasingly challenging context, accelerating the ecological transition of the Group and the country, as well as seizing the opportunities offered by new technologies for innovative maintenance activities and services are amongst the most vital priorities to be pursued by the Group.